djalbat/murmuration/README.md

 };
 ```

-If successful, the `error` argument of the callback will be falsey and a `connection` object will be returned, otherwise the `error` argument will be truthy.
+If successful, the `error` argument of the callback will be null and a `connection` object will be returned, otherwise the `error` argument will be truthy.
 Details of the format of the `configuration` object can be found in the configuration subsections of the specific package readme files.

 ### Logging